-First Time: Using the best grout sealer upon installation of your tiles and grout is the best way to get a head start and set up long term protection.
-First you need to completely dry the grout and tiles before applying any sealer.
-This is because there maybe liquids still attached to the adhesives in your grout and tiles.
+First Time: Using the best grout sealer upon installation of your tiles and grout is the best way to get a head start and set up long-term protection.
+First, you need to completely dry the grout and tiles before applying any sealer.
+This is because there may be liquids still attached to the adhesives in your grout and tiles.
 Applying the best grout sealer over any liquid will trap it for a while.
 Please make sure everything is dry first.
-We recommend you wait a few days after installing you grout and tiles to apply a sealer.
+We recommend you wait a few days after installing your grout and tiles to apply a sealer.

 After cleaning your grout: Ok, so you had dirty grout before and now you decided to clean it.
 Since you already installed your grout and tiles you don’t have to dry them now.
 You need to seal your grout and tiles right after cleaning them to make sure there is no dirt or debris that get in during the downtime.